Southwest Florida Eagle Cam: Nesting season history

-On January 29, 2021 (approximately 1:30pm): E17 and E18 were removed from the nest by CROW when concern for the eaglet's health was noticed (eyes swollen and crusty).
-E17 and E18 were re-nested by CROW on February 5, 2021, at 9:41:00am.
-Harriet returned to the nest at 2:38pm and M15 returned at 4:02pm.
-Food was brought to the nest February 6, 2021, at 8:41am.
-From CROW: MARCH 16, 2021: E17 & E18 EYE SWAB RESULTS: Swabs of the Southwest Florida Eagle Cam eaglets infected eyes came back positive for Avian chlamydiosis.
-Avian chlamydiosis is a bacterial disease caused by Chlamydophila psittaci (C. psittaci), which is carried commonly by birds.
-This finding is consistent with our cytology results which allowed our treatment to be effective.
-Thanks to the incredible work by our team of veterinarians, technicians and wildlife rehabilitators, the eaglets were returned to their nest healthy and have continued to grow and thrive!
+On January 29, 2021, E17 and E18 were removed from the nest by CROW when concern for the eaglet's health was noticed: their eyes were swollen and crusty.
+(Results of E17 and E18 eye swabs performed by CROW came back positive for avian chlamydiosis.
+Avian chlamydiosis is a bacterial disease caused by Chlamydophila psittaci (C. psittaci), which is commonly carried by birds.)
+E17 and E18 were re-nested by CROW on February 5, 2021, at 9:41 am.
+Harriet returned to the nest at 2:38 pm, and M15 returned at 4:02 pm.
+Food was brought to the nest on February 6, 2021, at 8:41 am.
+Thanks to the work by veterinarians, nest monitors, and wildlife rehabilitators, the eaglets were returned to their nest healthy and have continued to grow and thrive.